 Pay-for-performance marketing, on the other hand, depends on creating visibility into marketers’ actions and output.

 Rather than invest upfront, a company compensates the agency and/or their partners based on measurable campaign accomplishments or benchmarks.

 This means the two must be communicating constantly about what the agency is doing for the company and how well those methods are working.
 Transparency is baked in.

-Using a software as a service (SaaS) platform brings these pieces together, providing a convenient system for managing and maintaining multiple relationships in which all relevant partner information (contracts, tax forms, real-time reporting, payouts, etc.) can be tracked in one place.
+Using a software as a service (SaaS) platform can help bring these pieces together.
+In an affiliate partnership, for example, SaaS platforms provide a convenient system for managing and maintaining multiple relationships in which all relevant partner information (contracts, tax forms, real-time reporting, payouts, etc.) can be tracked in one place.

 You Can’t Outperform With Opacity

 Dishonest, opaque agency practices — including the misuse of client money — only serve to foster a culture of mistrust, prompting many advertisers to part ways with their agencies.

 Rightfully so, companies don’t want to work with marketers or agencies who are not transparent about what they’re doing with the advertiser’s money or how they’re spending it.

 Moreover, agencies must be accountable for our methods.